U.S. won't punish United Airlines over passenger-dragging incident

-Federal officials decided not to punish United Airlines over an infamous incident in which a passenger was dragged off an overcrowded plane.
+Federal officials decided not to punish United Airlines for dragging a passenger off an overcrowded plane.

-The Transportation Department said it found no evidence that United violated David Dao's civil rights in the April 9 incident in Chicago.
-There was also not enough evidence that the airline violated rules regarding bumping passengers to take the case further, the department said.
+The Transportation Department said it had found no evidence that the airline violated David Dao's civil rights in the now-infamous April 9 incident in Chicago.
+There was also not enough evidence that the airline had violated rules regarding bumping passengers, the department said.

-A Transportation Department lawyer told United about the decision in a May 12 letter but didn't make the matter public.
+A lawyer for the department told United about the decision in a May 12 letter but didn't make the matter public.
 An advocacy group, Flyers Rights, released the letter on Wednesday after obtaining it through an open-records request.

-Paul Hudson, the president of Flyers Rights, criticized the lack of penalties against United and questioned how the Transportation Department could conduct an investigation so quickly.
-He called the manhandling of 69-year-old Dao "egregious in every sense of the word."
+Paul Hudson, the president of Flyers Rights, criticized the decision and questioned how the Transportation Department could conduct an investigation so quickly.
+He called the manhandling of the 69-year-old Dao "egregious in every sense of the word."

 RELATED: David Dao and United Airlines Reach ‘Amicable’ Settlement After Viral Video Incident